-A great plan looks something like this: Freshman/ sophomores: Students start by taking the PSAT during the freshman or sophomore year , and have the score report results evaluated by Dr. Gagnon or her associates.
+A great plan looks something like this: Freshman/ sophomores: Students start by taking the PSAT during the freshman or sophomore year , and have the score report results evaluated by us.
 This Initial Consultation provides students and their parents with a great deal of information that will help with long-range college planning.
 The early PSAT or ACT scores serve as excellent baselines and help families determine how much preparation might be required to reach the SAT score goals.
-A typical scenario for freshmen or sophomores might be to begin with occasional private tutoring or a school-based course, then meet with Dr. Gagnon or her Tutors every two or three months.
-Students then take the PSAT or preliminary ACT again in the fall of junior year —for the last time—and return to Dr. Gagnon or her tutors for a follow-up evaluation.
+A typical scenario for freshmen or sophomores might be to begin with occasional private tutoring or a school-based course, then meet with one of our tutors every two or three months.
+Students then take the PSAT or preliminary ACT again in the fall of junior year —for the last time—and return to us for a follow-up evaluation.
 At this time they will know how much progress has been made and can determine how much additional review, instruction, or practice might be needed in order for students to be prepared for their first test.
 This long-range approach involves some homework but it is spaced out over a long period of time, so students feel no excessive amount of pressure.
 This works great because it means students work at a regular, but more leisurely pace, plus they get support services of quality tutors.
 They continually instruct students in new techniques and offer suggestions for continued improvement.
 This allows students to stay fresh, continually learn and practice and gain a considerable amount of confidence.

 Is senior year too late to start to prepare?
 Starting in grade 12 is starting late, but sometimes we have no choice.
 Getting help late is better than getting no help at all.
 We cannot turn back the clock, but even when students start as late as senior year, there are many strategies and techniques that can help raise scores.
 There might be more work required in a shorter amount of time for students who wait this long, but even last-minute tutoring can greatly reduce anxiety and increase confidence levels.
 This can help students score their best on test day.